4. Motion Planning

 - Reuse components of existing tasks much easier than writing low-level C++.

-For a simple example of an MTC Objective, find and view the Move to Pose
+For a simple example of an MTC Objective:

-Edit the Objective and try searching for "MTC" to see all the MTC Behaviors available in MoveIt Pro.
+In the sidebar, search for the keyword "MTC" to see all the MTC Behaviors available in MoveIt Pro.

 InitializeMTCTask